When did Carnival start?

-Satisfyingly the origins of Carnival are as shrouded in mystery as everything else in this period.
-The first references to the festivities taking place before Easter, can be traced as far back as 1094.
-But even at this point there seems to be evidence of some festivities before even this.
-Others say the festival really took its recognisable form after a victory over the Patriarch of Aquileia in 1162.
+Satisfyingly, the history of Carnival is as shrouded in mystery as everything else from this period.
+The first references to the festivities taking place before Easter can be traced as far back as 1094.
+But even at this point, there seems to be evidence of some festivities before this.
+Others say the festival really took its recognizable form after a victory over the Patriarch of Aquileia in 1162.

-However, it has not always been as popular, well as world-widely renowned as it is today, and it has certainly gone through many transformations over the years.
-It was even banned under the King of Austria’s reign in 1792, along with the use of masks.
-Which, as you can imagine, only added to the appeal.
+However, it has not always been as popular or as world-widely renowned as it is today.
+It has certainly gone through many transformations over the years.
+The festival was even banned under the King of Austria’s reign in 1792, along with the use of masks.
+This, as you can imagine, only added to the appeal.
 In this sad period, the Carnival continued only in the island of Burano and Murano.
-It reemerged for everyone however after an effort from the Italian Government during the 1970’s.
+Finally, the joyous events reemerged for everyone after an effort from the Italian Government during the 1970’s.

 At the heart of the festivities, there has always been the idea that people from all walks of life join in the streets.
-Traditionally this was the time when the class divisions were eliminated by the ingenious and accepted method of just a Mask.
-A beautifully simple solution to many feuds and passionate love affairs.
+Traditionally, this was a time when class divisions evaporated due to the ingenious gesture of wearing a Mask .
+This accessory proved to be a beautifully simple solution to many feuds and passionate love affairs.

-“Great thing did the man who first invented the mask “bauta” because this makes people of every role and age in convenient equality and avoids any reverence between sexes”.
+“Great thing did the man who first invented the mask … because this makes people of every role and age in convenient equality and avoids any reverence between sexes.”

-If it is your first time visiting the City in these days, it is enough to walk with childish abandonment observing and quite physically letting yourself be swept along in the current of people who fill the streets.
-A plan could be made, but tradition dictates, that unless you are ruthless, it will go array and the best things are often spontaneous anyway.
+If it’s your first time visiting Venice during Carnival, we encourage you to walk the streets with childish abandonment.
+Enjoy taking your time to observe the city’s nuances and letting yourself be swept along in the excited current of people.
+A plan could be made, but tradition dictates that unless you are ruthless, it will go array and the best things are often spontaneous anyway.

-If in fact you are well acquainted with the city then you will recognize the change in its spirit also, as if it too has adopted a mask.
-A frivolous nature, changeable and full of dangerous courage and opportunities.
+On the other hand, if you are well acquainted with the city, then you will recognize the change in its spirit – as if it, too, has adopted a mask.
+In the air is a frivolous nature, changeable and full of dangerous courage and opportunities.

-The first of which is on the 11th February, which is more or less considered the opening of the festival.
-A procession of floats that travels down the Fondamenta at the edge of the Jewish Ghetto, showing some incredible artisanal skills and expressions of Venetian History.
-A crowded scene with incredible energy, it will give you a good idea of the days to come.
+February 11: This is more or less considered the opening of the festival.
+There will be a procession of floats that travels down the Fondamenta at the edge of the Jewish Ghetto, showing incredible artisanal skills and expressions of Venetian History.
+You’ll also find a crowded scene with excited energy, which will give you a good idea of the days to come.

-After this, seeing people roaming the streets in masks becomes commonplace and almost anything can be expected.
-There is a wonderful sense of liberation, anticipation and somehow it brings to the surface some of the simplest pleasures.
-The Venetians have always managed to maintain a level of elegance around the whole affair, however, long may it last.
+After this day, seeing people roaming the streets in masks becomes commonplace and almost any form of costume can be expected.
+There is a wonderful sense of liberation and anticipation, and somehow it brings to the surface some of the simplest pleasures.
+The Venetians have always managed to maintain a level of elegance around the whole affair, however long may it last.

 What food is eaten during Carnival?